hemendra-06/EVA4/S12/Assignment_A/Readme.md

     - Hemendra Srinivasan (hemendra1111@gmail.com)

-- The model achieves an accuracy of 88.25% with 50 epochs.
+- The model achieves an test accuracy of 55.15% with 50 epochs.

 - The model makes use of ResNet18 architecture for training cifar10